BrookeDot/WeatherRoof/README.md

 5) Install optional libraries.

-If you plan to upload to Amazon S3 you'll need to install the `boto3` which handles all the heavy lifting to Amazon Web Services with this command. `pip3 install boto3`
+If you plan to upload to Amazon S3 (or S3 compatible storage) you'll need to install the `boto3` which handles all the heavy lifting to Amazon Web Services with this command. `pip3 install boto3`

 To use the daylight feature  which allows you to stop taking pictures at night you'll need `astral` which also requires the `requests` package.
 This library uses your location for real time dawn/dusk detection.
 `pip3 install astral requests`

-To install both enter the following command:
+To install both Boto and Astral enter the following command:
 `pip3 install boto3 astral requests`

 ### Add and Configure `Weatherroof.py`